treeverse/lakeFS/docs/reference/configuration.md

 * `auth.cache.ttl` `(time duration : "20s")` - How long to store an item in the auth cache.
 Using a higher value reduces load on the database, but will cause changes longer to take effect for cached users.
 * `auth.cache.jitter` `(time duration : "3s")` - A random amount of time between 0 and this value is added to each item's TTL.
 This is done to avoid a large bulk of keys expiring at once and overwhelming the database.
 * `auth.encrypt.secret_key` `(string : required)` - A random (cryptographically safe) generated string that is used for encryption and HMAC signing
+  **Note:** It is best to keep this somewhere safe such as KMS or Hashicorp Vault, and provide it to the system at run time {: .note }

 * `auth.login_duration` `(time duration : "168h")` - The duration the login token is valid for
 * `auth.login_max_duration` `(time duration : "168h")` - The maximum duration user can ask for a login token
 * `auth.cookie_domain` `(string : "")` - [Domain attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#define_where_cookies_are_sent) to set the access_token cookie on (the default is an empty string which defaults to the same host that sets the cookie)